badmotorfinger/git-psradar/README.md

 ## Why

 The most useful prompt I have seen for working with git repositories, I just had to have it!
-Please help me if you like it :)

 ### Standard prompt